Gymnosophists: Ancient accounts

 Diogenes Laërtius (fl.
 3rd century AD) refers to them, and reports that Pyrrho of Ellis was influenced by the gymnosophists while in India with Alexander the Great, and on his return to Ellis, imitated their habits of life and caused him to found the Hellenistic philosophy of Pyrrhonism.

 Strabo (64 or 63 BC – c.
-AD 24) says that gymnosophists were religious people among the Indians (XVI,I), and otherwise divides Indian philosophers into Brahmins and Śramaṇas (XV,I,59–60), following the accounts of Megasthenes.
-He further divides the Sramanas into "Hylobioi" (forest hermits, c.f.
-Aranyaka) and "Physicians".
+AD 24) says that gymnosophists were religious people among the Indians (XVI,I), and otherwise divides Indian philosophers into Brahmanas and Śramaṇas (XV,I,59–60), following the accounts of Megasthenes.
+He further divides the Sramanas into "Hylobioi" (forest hermits, cf. Aranyaka) and "Physicians".